PietroTy/snaCke/README.md

-# Projeto
+# Project
- Modelo para Exercícios Criativos Usando Raylib.
+ Snake Game using Raylib in C, idealized by Davi Beli.

 # Autor
- Davi Beli
  Pietro Turci